 Energy storage research

-Tesla Motors, along with Dalhousie University’s Canada Research Chair, Dr. Jeff Dahn, has an exclusive partnership developing lithium-ion (Li-ion) batteries.
-This is the first partnership of its kind between Tesla and a Canadian University.
+Tesla Motors and Dalhousie University’s Canada Research Chair, Dr. Jeff Dahn, have a unique partnership developing lithium-ion (Li-ion) batteries.

-The Bay of Fundy pushes more than 160 billion tonnes of water every tide - more than all the freshwater rivers and streams in the world combined.
-Canada’s leading research centre for in-stream tidal energy is located in Nova Scotia—the Fundy Ocean Research Centre for Energy (FORCE).
-View our cleantech infographic for more details.
+The Bay of Fundy pushes more than 160 billion tonnes of water every tide — more than all the freshwater rivers and streams in the world combined.
+Canada’s leading research centre for in-stream tidal energy is located in Nova Scotia: the Fundy Ocean Research Centre for Energy (FORCE).

 Research and development

 Canada’s University Capital, Nova Scotia, is home to 10 universities and 13 community college campuses.
 Nova Scotia has significant capacity in research and development within the clean technology industry.
 The capacity is built upon key relationships between academic and commercial partners focused on bringing new technologies and adapted existing technologies to market.